yandex-cloud/docs/en/organization/operations/federations/integration-keycloak.md

    -----END CERTIFICATE-----
    ```

-   You can also get a certificate via direct link: `http://keycloak.example.com:8080/auth/realms/master/protocol/saml/descriptor`.
-The certificate value is stored in the `<ds:X509Certificate>...</ds:X509Certificate>` tag.
+{% note info %}

+To enable employees on a corporate network or the internet to use Keycloak for authentication in your application, deploy the Keycloak IdP server on the network and set up a public address.
+Read more in the [Keycloak documentation](https://www.keycloak.org/server/hostname).

+{% endnote %}

-## Creating and setting up a federation in {{org-full-name}} {#yc-settings}
+## Creating and setting up a federation in {{ org-full-name }} {#yc-settings}

 ### Create a federation {#create-federation}